kbobkpop/vprocesses/README.md

 # vprocesses
-This package visualizes concurrent programs.
+This a package for visualizing concurrent programs.

 It is a small partial wrapper to the standard python multiprocessing module which is also required to run.